10 Shows and Movies to Watch This Weekend

 With so many streaming services at our disposal these days, it can feel almost impossible to settle on something to watch.
 Sometimes, we find ourselves scrolling and scrolling for so long that ultimately, we just end up turning off the TV and going to bed.
 But even when sites like Netflix offer us their most-watched titles, it still feels hard to pick among all the trending TV shows and movies (not to mention the fact that just because it's trending, doesn't always mean it's good).
 Luckily, we've decided to make this process a little easier by rounding up some of the best shows and movies from various streaming services in order to turn that endless scroll into a problem of the past.
-From new shows like God's Favorite Idiot to recent winners you might have missed, like Plan B, here's what to watch this weekend.
+From returning shows like Evil to trending films like Pretty Little Liars: Original Sin, here's what to watch this weekend.

 And if you want more tips on what to watch, check out PureWow's brand-new podcast, Stream On, where hosts Phil Mutz and Rachel Gulmi offer the best previews, reviews, hot takes and debates on all things movies, television and more.

 1. ‘A League of Their Own’